epfl-cs358/2025fa-SLAMaleykoum/README.md

 - Hot air/heat gun (for shrinking tubing)
 - Screw set (M3 and M6 as used in mounts)

-# //TODO: @Cléa should we do a separate readme for this ?

 ### How to Assemble